Schrdingerscat/An-introduction-to-Deep-Reinforcement-Learning/README.md

 # Group Assignment of Group *Polaris*

 > This is a document about our project and its learning path.
+> This document is an auxiliary document for my project, but since it has some guiding functions for beginners of reinforcement learning, I put it here, hoping to help some people who are just getting started and helpless.
 >
 > The following is our group's project, and I will attach all the exploration from the beginning to the final assignment.